Working Playing Cards to Get What You Want

 It’s not appropriate to read playing cards used for gambling and games to read or work spiritually.

 Why?
-Well, first off, the imprint of your work could stay on the cards, and could affect you or a client.
-The energy of gambling and games may be different from the headspace you need to be in to do your work.
+Well, first off, the imprint of your work stays on the cards, and could affect you or your client.
+The energy of gambling and games is different from other kinds of work.

 3. Decide How to Work It